rhenenrpg/rhenenrpg.github.io/mgmp/foundry/nginx/README.md

         }
 ```

-The dokuwiki instance does not require subrequest authentication, the right headers from Cloudflare need to be forwarded.
+The dokuwiki instance does not require subrequest authentication, the right headers from Cloudflare do need to be forwarded.
 ```
        location /dokuwiki/ {
                 # Set proxy headers